o-jasper/Various/en-morse/readme.markdown

 3. override short .wav sound file.
 Default "tick.wav", you have to provide it.

 4. override long .wav sound file.
 Default "longtick.wav", you have to provide it.

 5. short-delay

 6. long delay.

 ### TODO
 I find the project is probably a bit of a waste of time, so these won't happen by my hand.

 * get default tick.wav and longtick.wav with acceptable licenses.
 (git is currently unaware of these) if you run linux with a lot installed you can try look under `/usr/share/sounds/` and get them there, For instance `/usr/share/sounds/gnome/default/alerts/` .. `drip.ogg` and `glass.ogg` can be converted to wav and used. (`ffmpeg -i infile outfile` will recognize extensions)

-* potential issue, sometimes you have to refer to SDL as SDL/SDL.h sometimes just SDL.h.
-  (my case the first)
+* potential issue, sometimes you have to refer to SDL as SDL/SDL.h sometimes just SDL.h. (my case the first)

 * make programs respond to '-h'.

-* make makefile and or such.(have compile.sh already)

 * Make decoder.(and test)